Ominous weather looms as NASA set to resume human spaceflight with SpaceX takeoff

 Musk and Bridenstine, wearing protective face masks due to the coronavirus pandemic, were present at the building to join the two astronauts, who did not wear face masks.
 The astronauts then emerged from the building, waved to family members and onlookers including Vice President Mike Pence and hopped into a Tesla vehicle to drive to the launch pad.

-After giving thumbs-up signs at the launch pad, the duo made their way up a 265-foot-tall (80-meters) to the crew access arm, a bridge that leads to the capsule atop the Falcon 9 rocket, and were strapped into their Crew Dragon seats.
+After giving thumbs-up signs at the launch pad, the duo made their way up a 265-foot-tall (80-meters) tower to the crew access arm, a bridge that leads to the capsule atop the Falcon 9 rocket.
+They were then strapped into their Crew Dragon seats before the hatch was closed ahead of the planned takeoff.

 “This is a dream come true for me and everyone at SpaceX,” Musk said on a NASA video feed ahead of the launch.
 “When starting at SpaceX in 2002, I really did not think this day would occur.”